 Kasilof River Silvers arrive slightly later than the early run Kenai Coho with peak run timing occurring in the third and fourth week of August.
 Unlike the Kenai, the Kasilof sees just one distinct return of silvers and once they arrive in strength, fishing success is very high.
-We fish the Kasilof Silvers from a drift boat by bouncing salmon eggs as well as sardine wrapped plugs.
-This is a very serine and peaceful float punctuated by wide-open fishing action which makes for a very memorable trip.
+We fish Kasilof Silver Salmon from a drift boat by bouncing salmon eggs as well as sardine wrapped plugs.
+This is a very serine and peaceful float punctuated by wide-open Coho salmon fishing in Alaska, which makes for a very memorable trip.

 In addition to the Kenai and Kasilof Rivers, we routinely fish a wide variety of fly out silver salmon locations: primarily on the West Side of Cook Inlet.
 Fly out silver salmon fishing trips are renowned for secluded locations and overly aggressive fish in large numbers, Alaska Salmon Fishing at its finest!
 Many of our fly out silver salmon locations are ideal for fly fishing with clear water and high densities of fish.